jbloomlab/SARS-CoV-2-RBD_MAP_Karolinska/README.md

 These antibodies (CAB-A17, CAB-A49, and CAB-C49) were first described in this preprint by [Sheward, et al. (2022)](https://www.biorxiv.org/content/10.1101/2022.01.03.474825v1).

-Study and analysis by Allie Greaney, Jimin Lee, [Jesse Bloom](https://research.fhcrc.org/bloom/en.html), and co-authors.
+Study and analysis by Allie Greaney, [Jesse Bloom](https://research.fhcrc.org/bloom/en.html), and co-authors.

 This study is a collaboration with Ben Murrell, Gunilla Karlsson Hedestam, and B. Martin Hällberg at the Karolinska Institute.